dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 ### `DP_SLEEP`

 Make duckyPad go to sleep.
+Terminates execution.

 Backlight and screen are turned off.